 About the Router

 The Orbi is one of those futuristic-looking pieces of equipment that many would only expect to see in movies.
-It is a sleek router with a pearly white exterior that strives to provide as much Wi-Fi coverage as possible, which it does by creating a sophisticated and responsive network in your home or office space by utilizing several routers and/or add-ons at once.
+It is a sleek router with a pearly white exterior that strives to provide as much Wi-Fi coverage as possible, which it does by creating a sophisticated and responsive network in your home or office space by utilizing a couple of routers and/or add-ons at once.

 - Wi-Fi – The Orbi uses a highly advanced tri-band signal which can reach speeds as high as 3000 Mbps.
 Speed benefits aside, operating on three different frequencies allows for a much more reliable and stable connection, especially when a large number of devices are connected to the network.